Assisted Dying for Terminally Ill Adults (Scotland) Bill

-The Terminally Ill Adults (End of Life) Bill is a private members' bill (PMB) which proposes to legalise assisted suicide for terminally ill adults in Scotland.
-The bill was introduced by Liberal Democrat backbench MSP Liam McArthur in March 2024 after he was chosen first by ballot for PMBs.
+The Assisted Dying for Terminally Ill Adults (Scotland) Bill was a Scottish Parliament Member's Bill which proposed to legalise assisted suicide for terminally ill adults in Scotland.
+The bill was introduced by Liberal Democrat backbench MSP Liam McArthur in March 2024.
 The political parties in Parliament gave MSPs a free vote on the bill.
+On 17 March 2026 the bill failed to pass in a 69 to 57 against vote.

 Background and campaign

 Assisted dying in Scots law might constitute murder, culpable homicide or no offence depending on the nature of the assistance.
 In 1980, the Scottish branch of the British Voluntary Euthanasia Society (now called Exit) broke off from its original society in order to publish How to Die with Dignity, which became the first publication of its kind in the world.

 In a 2012 consultation on the Member's Bill proposed by MSP Margo MacDonald, 64% of the members of the public who choose to give comment on the issue rejected the proposals.
 A similar consultation by the Health and Sport Committee in 2014 came to a different conclusion, with 78% of responses by individuals being supportive of the proposals.
 Nevertheless, in 2015 a majority of MSPs including the first minister Alex Salmond voted against the bill in the Scottish Parliament, defeating it in its first stage.

 In February 2019 a group of MSPs, including previous opponent Kezia Dugdale, formed to attempt to reform assisted dying law in the Scottish Parliament.

 Dame Esther Rantzen is a high-profile campaigner in support of the Westminster bill.

 On 19 December 2023, journalist and television presenter Dame Esther Rantzen, who has terminal lung cancer, said she joined the assisted suicide clinic Dignitas in Switzerland where it is legal and permits foreigners to use the service.
 This led to the leaders of the main political parties represented in the Westminster Parliament to say they would facilitate parliamentary time for a bill.

 On 29 February 2024, the House of Commons Health and Social Care Select Committee published a report on assisted dying with chair Steve Brine (Conservative) saying that: "The inquiry on assisted dying and assisted suicide raised the most complex issues that we as a committee have faced, with strong feelings and opinions in the evidence we heard."

 Liberal Democrat MSP Liam McArthur introduced the bill.